joseluisq/gimage/docs/examples/render-images-in-memory.md

 # Render images in-memory

-The following example renders an image in-memory and return the resource.
+The following example renders an image in-memory and return the string resource.

 ```php
 <?php